venkatsarath30/postgresql/logical_replication.md

 ***

-**Your configuration is now fully validated for logical replication, multi-directional access, and future role-switching/failover.
+**above configuration is now fully validated for logical replication, multi-directional access, and future role-switching/failover.
 No further edits required—just reload and test!**